-- In addition, as it is a true aquatic plant there are chances of snails or snail eggs.
-As we buy from European stock, pesticides are never used.
-Whilst we do our very best to remove any that we see, we wanted to make you aware that this is a possibility.
+- In addition, as it is a true free-floating aquatic plant (only grown underwater) there are chances of snails or snail eggs.
+We buy from European stock and pesticides are never used.
+Whilst we do our very best to remove any snails we see, we wanted to make you aware this is a possibility.

 In a planted aquarium this plant appears to drop all its leaves when exposed to products designed to kill snails.
 The stems can recover relatively quickly, growing new leaves within a few weeks.